tommybobberson/Obsidian-Vault/10 Atomic Notes/10 CI Collider.md

 ---
 # Collider

+To do:
+- if there's a collider variable in the **causal model,** you **should not** include it in your statistical model
+- Do not stratify data by a collider variable as this might lead you to perceive the presence of effect modification.
+## States of colliders
 - Unconditioned
 	- [[10 (unconditionally) independent|unconditional independence]]: _C_ ⊥ _D_
 	- closed
 - conditioning the collider:
 	- dependence, _C_ ⊥⁄ _D_ | _E_
 	- open

+## Conditions for independence
 - A path that goes through a collider is **blocked** if you are **NOT** conditioning on the collider or anything that the collider causes.

 - The flow of dependency from C to D is [[10 blocked]]
 	-  C and D are [[10 (unconditionally) independent]]